c272/site/content/blog/language/Year-in-Review-2023.md

   </div>
 </div>

 Although I did make my apathy toward this clear in my "best and worst" segment, I'll quickly run over it again here.
-There's essentially no plot to the story, and despite the brilliant descriptions strewn around here and there, it's essentially just vivid descriptions of partying and drug abuse.
+There's essentially no plot to the story, and despite the brilliant descriptions strewn around here and there, it ends up as just vivid descriptions of partying and drug abuse.
 I couldn't find myself a reason to recommend this to anyone.
 I certainly wouldn't recommend it to my past self, anyway.

 <div class="review-header">
   <div class="review-header-left">